IBM/aspera-cli/README.md

 Eventually, all those special characters are removed from the command line unless escaped with `^` or `"`.
 `"` are kept and given to the program.

-#### Shell parsing for Windows: Powershell
+#### Shell parsing for Windows: PowerShell

-For Powershell, it actually depends on the version of it (7.3+).
+For PowerShell, it actually depends on the version of it (5.1, 7.3+).

-A difficulty is that Powershell parses the command line for its own use and manages special characters, but then it passes the command line to the program (Ruby) as a single string, possibly without the special characters.
+A difficulty is that PowerShell parses the command line for its own use and manages special characters, but then it passes the command line to the program (Ruby) as a single string, possibly without the special characters.
-Since we usually do not use powershell features, it is advised to use the "stop-parsing" token `--%`.
+If not using PowerShell features (e.g. variable), one can use the "stop-parsing" token `--%`.

 Details can be found here: